Transpersonal Arts in Therapy Training – Level 7 (full-time)

 A detailed prospectus can be sent to you upon request, please use the ‘Contact Us‘ form below.

-If you are interested in applying for the Transpersonal Arts in Therapy Course either on our next Modular course or Full Time from September, please get in touch by emailing firstname.lastname@example.org or using the contact form below.
+If you are interested in applying for the Transpersonal Arts in Therapy Course either on our next Modular course or Full Time from September, please get in touch by emailing firstname.lastname@example.org.